 At the end of class right after savasana, she asked if the way we felt about the third person had changed, or if our perception of them had somehow gotten better.

 And even though I can not speak for everyone in the class, the second I started thinking about my third human, suddenly they didn’t seem so bad and I found myself reflecting on reasons as to why they were a certain way, and I started understanding and being more considerate of their feelings and reasons for being.

 By offering my practice to this individual and consciously sending them love and compassion, the walls I had built to keep that person separate from my world started to crumble and the negative feelings towards them started to fade.

-That Wednesday morning I learned that we can workout our compassionate muscle through our yoga practice.
-Melissa taught us a simple but effective (and oh so necessary) way to reduce the negative emotions we feel towards others, break down the walls we build to separate from each other, and help us reconnect in a more meaningful and caring way.
+That Wednesday morning I learned that we can work-out our "compassion muscle" through our yoga practice.
+Melissa taught us a simple, but effective (and oh so necessary) way to reduce the negative emotions we feel towards others, break down the walls we build to separate from each other, and help us reconnect in a more meaningful and caring way.

 -- by Viviana Wilches

 Whether you're gluten free, trying to be healthy or just craving pizza - cauliflower crust pizza is the way to go!
 I honestly never thought I'd prefer it to traditional pizza because lets face it bread it bread but this is yummier because its so much more flavourful.
 So warning everyone ahead of time: once you taste this cauliflower pizza, you will never enjoy a regular pizza again.
 Feel free to adjust your the quantities to your taste, and remember if you have a spice really use it, don't just sprinkle it.

 It is fasting time for us at Shakti Warrior, and our tribe is getting ready for a really cool and effective blood purification fast.
 So, we thought we would share it with you so you can join us!